 • Pounds and Popularity

 Is your daughter's weight the result of her social network?
 A recent study authored by Adina Lemeshow claims that feeling unpopular can actually lead to weight gain in girls ranging from 12-18-years-old.
-The study showed that girls who perceived themselves as "unpopular" were 69 percent more likely to gain two points on the body mass index scale in the subsequent years following the original survey.
+Full Article

 • Yoga and Body Image